-The Affidavit (Form #182) is a sworn statement made under oath.
-You write one first person "I" statements of fact at a time.
-Each statement should support your position.
+- 3) Affidavit (Form #192) is a sworn statement made under oath.
+You write one, first person, "I" statement of fact at a time.
 Number each statement of fact 1.
 2. 3. etc....
-The first statement of fact could introduce you by stating your relationship to the other party, if you have children and how many children the two of you have, and the ages of the children.
-Example: "The other party and I have been married 8 years and are the parents of three children ages, 1, 4, and 6".
-This is valuable information for the reader of your Affidavit.
-Another statement could describe what has been completed in your Dissolution case, such as "The Final Decree of Dissolution and Parenting Plan were ordered in 2009" or "As Ordered by this Court, the Petitioner and I attended mediation in January, 2015."
-State all the important and relevant facts that support your reasons for disagreeing with the other parities' Motion.
-An Affidavit is a form of evidence that the Court can consider when making decisions, just like live testimony in Court.
-Your Affidavit must include only the facts that you know from personal experience.
-Because an Affidavit is a sworn statement, you must sign it in front of a Notary (or Notary Public).
-Fill out the Certificate of Service which states you will hand delivered or mail your Affidavit to the other party or their attorney if they have an attorney.

-NOTE: The service requirements may be different if you are filing something other than the documents discussed here.

-4) Filing your Response to Motion, Affidavit and Order
+The first statement could contain introductory information, for example: The Respondent and I are the parents of three children ages, 1, 4, and 6."
+A first statement which introduces you, the other party, your children and their ages gives the reader valuable information.
+Another statement could describe what has been completed in your Parenting case, such as "The Final Parenting Plans was ordered in 2009" or "As Ordered by this Court, the Respondent and I have attended mediation."
+The purpose of this form is to state all the important and relevant facts which support your reasons for denying or changing what the other party requested in their Motion documents.
+An Affidavit is a form of evidence the Court uses when making decisions, just like live testimony in Court.
+Your Affidavit includes only the facts that you know from personal experience.
+An Affidavit is a sworn statement that must be signed in front of a Notary (or Notary Public).
+NOTE: The service requirements may be different if you are filing something other than the documents discussed here. - 4) Filing your Response to Motion, Affidavit and Order